Gluons in charmoniumlike states: Abstract

 \section{Abstract}

-The mass components of charmonium(-like) states are investigated through the decomposition of QCD energy-momentum tensor (EMT) on lattice.
-The quark mass contribution $\langle H_m\rangle$ and the momentum fraction $\langle x\rangle$ of valence charm quark and antiquark are calculated for conventional $1S,1P,1D$ charmonia and the exotic $1^{-+}$ charmonium-like state, based on the $N_f=2+1$ gauge configurations generated by the RBC/UKQCD collaboration.
-It is found that $\langle H_m\rangle$ is around 2.0 to 2.2 GeV for these states, which implies that the mass splittings among these states come almost all from the contribution of QCD anomaly and ultimately the gluon contribution.
+The mass components of charmoniumlike states are investigated through the decomposition of QCD energy-momentum tensor (EMT) on lattice.
+The quark mass contribution $\langle H_m\rangle$ and the momentum fraction $\langle x\rangle$ of valence charm quark and antiquark are calculated for conventional $1S,1P,1D$ charmonia and the exotic $1^{-+}$ charmoniumlike state, based on the $N_f=2+1$ gauge configurations generated by the RBC/UKQCD collaboration.
+It is found that $\langle H_m\rangle$ is close to each other and around 2.0 to 2.2 GeV for these states, which implies that the mass splittings among these states come almost from the gluon contribution of QCD trace anomaly.
 The $\langle x\rangle$ of the $1^{-+}$ state is only around 0.55, while that in conventional charmonia is around 0.7 to 0.8.
-This difference manifests that the proportion of light quarks and gluons in the $1^{-+}$ charmonium-like state is significantly larger than conventional states.
+This difference manifests that the proportion of light quarks and gluons in the $1^{-+}$ charmoniumlike state is significantly larger than conventional states.